ctools/ctools/doc/source/reference_manual/ctulimit.rst

 ctulimit
 ===========

-Computes upper limit.
+Computes upper limit for a specific sky model component.

 Synopsis
 --------

-Calculates the upper limit flux of a given source and stores the value in ascii file.
+Computes the upper limit flux of a given source and stores the value in an ASCII file.
-The input model has to be optimised for ctulimit to converge.

 General parameters
 ------------------